fjnn/hvl-ele201/_pages/network-lectures/l1-intro.md

     Switch(config-if)#
     ```
   - **Interface Configuration Mode:**
     Is used to configure any switch port or router network interface.
-Interface Configuration Mode is intentified by a prompt ending with `(config-if)#`.
+Interface Configuration Mode is identified by a prompt ending with `(config-if)#`.
 To move to interface configuration mode use the `interface` command followed by the port type and ID number.
     ```
     Switch(config)# interface FastEthernet 0/1
     Switch(config-if)#